 Getting a home appraisal done early in the loan process is essential, as lenders typically wait to review a file until after the appraisal is complete.

-A professional, independent appraiser will visit the home and inspect its interior and exterior.
+A professional, independent appraiser will inspect the home’s interior and exterior.
 Next, the appraiser will form an opinion on the probable market value of the property by considering several factors, such as sales of similar homes in the area, landscaping, and the home’s foundation.
 They will then prepare an appraisal report explaining the conclusion.

 The lender wants to know whether the property is worth at least as much as the loan amount.
 In the unlikely event of foreclosure, the lender wants to confirm that they can recoup the loan amount.